-Lonely Planet named Queens the United States's top tourist destination in 2015.
-This tour focuses on one of Queens's most interesting neighborhoods, which New York magazine in 2017 said was the fastest-growing neighborhood in the USA.
-In November 2018, Long Island City was named as one of the two locations for Amazon's second headquarters (though it pulled out), In 2021, the New York Times pronounced LIC the neighborhood with city's fastest-growing Asian population.
+Lonely Planet called Queens the United States's top tourist destination in 2015.
+This tour focuses on what New York magazine in 2017 said was the fastest-growing neighborhood in the USA.
+In November 2018, Long Island City was named a location for Amazon's second headquarters (though it pulled out), In 2021, the New York Times pronounced LIC the neighborhood with city's fastest-growing Asian population.

 Much remains in flux, which is why LIC might be considered multiple sub-neighborhoods.
-And the Amazon announcement, as well as a new report (my coverage) on the unexpected transformation of LIC into a high-end residential neighborhood, raises questions about equitable growth.
+The Amazon announcement, as well as a report (my coverage) on the unexpected transformation of LIC into a high-end residential neighborhood, raises questions about equitable growth.

 Long Island City tour highlights

 The stunningly situated Gantry Plaza State Park incorporates old gantries used in rail shipping, before the under-river tunnel.
 It retains an iconic (if relocated) Pepsi sign.
 Other manufacturing buildings in the area have been converted to residential or new commercial use.
 However, the legendary Five Pointz graffiti mecca is a ghost, replaced by new development (with a strained homage to the art).

 Though the number of artists has declined somewhat, there are still several buildings filled with artists' studios, stalwarts in the annual LIC Open Studios weekend in May.
 LIC contains several arts destinations, notably MoMA PS 1 and the Sculpture Center, which we pass on our tour, (Technically in LIC, but further afield, are the Noguchi Museum and Socrates Sculpture Park.)